Accessibility

 Service Animals

-• “Service animals” are defined as an animal that is trained to perform tasks for an individual with a disability.
-The tasks may include, but are not limited to, guiding, alerting, pulling, assisting, retrieving or performing other special tasks for someone with a disability.
+Under the ADA, a “service animal” is defined as an animal trained to perform specific tasks for a person with a disability.
+Tasks may include, but are not limited to, guiding, alerting, retrieving, assisting with mobility, or performing other specialized support.
 A service animal is not a pet.

 Additional Details